jwsy/example-website/README.md

 Congratulations, you're ready to start building your webpage! :smile:

-### Writing some code
+### Create your local webpage

-1. Once you've cloned the repo, click the branch button and create a new branch named _gh-pages_ -- this name is important and more detail about this can be found in the [GitHub Pages documentation](https://pages.github.com/).
+1. Once you've cloned the repo to your computer, let's build a local webpage stored on your computer.
+Click the branch button and create a new branch named _gh-pages_ -- this name is important and more detail about this can be found in the [GitHub Pages documentation](https://pages.github.com/).

   <img src="images/create-gh-pages.png" width="400">